GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 seller may be required to check ad creatives against publisher policies.

-To meet the privacy requirements of FLEDGE, realtime data required during an ad auction is provided by [trusted servers](#trusted-server-detail).
-When each buyer calls `navigator.joinAdInterestGroup()`, the buyer specifies a trusted server URL and specifies the data it will require from the server during an auction.
-Likewise, when the seller runs an ad auction by calling `navigator.runAdAuction()`, the seller provides a URL for its trusted server, and specifies the data that will be required from the server.
+To meet the privacy requirements of FLEDGE, realtime data required during an ad auction is provided by [FLEDGE service](#fledge-services).
+When each buyer calls `navigator.joinAdInterestGroup()`, the buyer specifies the service's URL and specifies the data it will require from the server during an auction.
+Likewise, when the seller runs an ad auction by calling `navigator.runAdAuction()`, the seller provides a URL for its FLEDGE service, and specifies the data that will be required from the server.

-The role and the ownership of the trusted server is still under discussion, so initial testing of FLEDGE temporarily uses a ["Bring Your Own Server"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#3-buyers-provide-ads-and-bidding-functions-byos-for-now) model.
+The role and the ownership of the FLEDGE service is still under discussion, so initial testing of FLEDGE temporarily uses a ["Bring Your Own Server"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#3-buyers-provide-ads-and-bidding-functions-byos-for-now) model.